Democracy on Ice? Snow Country Residents Speak on February Election Challenges | FRIDAY DIGITAL

 Official X: https://x.com/FRIDAY_twit

-The sidewalks are covered with snow and there are no people or cars at all.
-Not a good situation to make a speech (Akita).
+The sidewalks are buried in snow, and there are no people or cars at all.
+It is impossible to hold a campaign speech under these conditions (Akita).

 • Interview, text, and photos White Paper Green